wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 Besides, crash consistency is also crucial for the integrity of the file system.
 The paper proposes that concurrent accessed by synchronized Intel TSX/RTM.
 Some common cases can even be optimized using the processor's native support for atomic 8-byte memory accesses.
+As for crash consistency, the paper proposes to use undo logging to first preserve the before image of the structure, before any update operation is performed.
+How undo logging interacts with RTM, however, is not specified.